Mara Wilson was five years old when she watched her brother Danny acting in a film, and decided she wanted to give it a go.

 Watch: The auditions that scored actors their leading roles.
 Post continues below.

-"The idea that anyone who grew up in the public eye will meet some tragic end," she explained in an opinion piece for The New York Times this week.
+"The idea that anyone who grew up in the public eye will meet some tragic end," she explained in an opinion piece for The New York Times in 2021.